Progressive Republican Party (Brazil)

 The Progressive Republican Party (Portuguese: Partido Republicano Progressista, PRP) was a Brazilian political party.

 It became a registered political party on 22 November 1991; its electoral number was 44.
+The party was created to bring together the political legacy of Ademar de Barros, former governor of the state of São Paulo.

 On 17 December 2018, the PRP merged with Patriota, effectively dissolving the PRP.